w5xd/NyeVikingPowerMonitor/README.md

 before you install the PCB in the console.
 </p>
 <p>
 Program the PowerMeter.ino sketch when you are happy the board is OK.
 Do <i>not</i> change that sketch's disable watchdog timer <code>#define</code>
-unless you are willing to learn how to program the Arduino using the 6 pin ISP positions on the PCB.
-The default bootloader in the Pro Mini does not properly support watchdog timer reset.
+unless you are willing to learn how to program the Arduino using the 6 pin ISP pads on the PCB.
+The default bootloader in the Pro Mini completely fails on the hardware watchdog timer reset.
 Have a look at boards-to-add.txt for hints on how to update the Arduino IDE install to support the WDT.
 Do you need the WDT?
 My prototyped version of this sketch on an Arduino PRO I left unmodified for 5 years without thinking I might want the watchdog.
-I saw one hang during the testing of this new custom PCB version (that runs essentially the same sketch on essentially the same hardware) and therefore decided to "throw in" WDT (watchdog timer) support.
+I saw one hang during the testing of a prototype of this custom PCB version.
+Then I decided to throw in WDT (watchdog timer) support.
 At that point I discovered it was not as simple as
-I wanted, but if you have an ISP programmer, its manageable.
+I wanted, but if you have an ISP programmer and figure out how to use it, its manageable.
 </p>
 <h2 id='RFM005'>What about the RFM-005?</h2>
 <p>I don't have one to test with, but it should work with some modest